defold/doc/docs/en/tutorials/getting-started.md

 # Getting started

-The Defold engine and editor are powerful tools that will take a little while to get accustomed to.
-You should expect having to spend some time working in Defold before you know how to use it well.
+The Defold engine and editor are powerful tools with a lot of features and functionality to learn.
 To help you on your way we have created a variety of tutorials.
-They are available directly from within the editor so you can start your journey towards becoming a Defold pro right away.
+Many of the tutorials are available directly from within the editor which makes them very easy to get started with.

-## Starting a tutorial
+## Starting a tutorial from the editor

 When you run the Defold editor, you are presented with a project selection and creation screen.
 From here you can easily select which tutorial you want to try out: